- 917, 917A, 917B, 917C, 917R

 Section 5.
 At regular meetings or special called meetings of the District, the District Representative may appoint the Secretary, Guard and Conductor to conduct the District meetings.

 Section 6.
 Special meetings shall be called in accordance with Article XXIV, Subdivision 10, Section (c) of the International Constitution.
 Special meetings shall be those at which business of a special nature is to be transacted.
-At such meetings, the special business for which the meeting was called must be the only business transacted.

 Local Union Business Manager

 Section 1.
 At the regular election of officers for Local Union No. 917, a Local Union Business Manager shall also be elected.
 He shall direct the affairs of the Local Union and represent all members of Local Union No. 917 and its subdivisions.
 He shall be in direct charge of all Business Representatives and office employees and vested with full authority to employ, discharge and set salaries of same.
 He shall retain such legal counsel, certified public accountants and other personnel as he may deem necessary.

 Section 2.
 The Business Manager shall be the chief executive officer of a Local Union.
 He shall appoint any and all representatives, agents and assistants, whose wages and allowances shall be determined as provided in the Local Union’s Bylaws.
 They shall work directly under his supervision.
 He may terminate them at any time.
 Should the Business Manager discharge any such employee, said employee shall not be re-employed or paid by the Local Union, in any capacity, during the term of office of the Business Manager, unless prior approval has been given.